DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3-1_the_application.md

 7. Operators - description
 8. Tessellation - description

-Browse the Library by clicking through the menus
+Browse the Library by clicking through the menus.
+Click the Geometry > Circle.
+Note the new portion of the menu that is revealed and specifically the **Create** and **Query** Labels.

 ![Click through - callout the heirarchy of the library](images/Placeholder.png)
 >1.
 Category - description
 2. Subcategory - description
 3. Create/Actions/Query
 4. Show More

+From the same Circle menu, hover your mouse over **ByCenterPointRadius**.
+The window reveals more detailed information about the Node beyond its name and icon.
+This offers us a quick way to understand what the Node does, what it will require for inputs, and what it will give as an output.

 ![Hover over functionality - callout the parts of the pop up](images/Placeholder.png)
 >1.
 Icon - larger version of the icon in the Library Menu